Société du parc Jean-Drapeau

 On Île Sainte-Hélène there's also a large Alexander Calder stabile, Man, dating from Expo 67, in summertime the site of the Piknic Electronik every Sunday.
 A second large sculpture eastward along the shore, La ville imaginaire by Portuguese sculptor João Charters de Almeida, was given to Montreal by the city of Lisbon to mark the 30th anniversary of the metro system in 1997.
 There are also a number of smaller sculptures to be found in various spots in the park.

 Île Sainte-Hélène has features dating back before Expo 67.
-The old military fort houses the David M. Stewart Museum, recently reopened after renovations, and the Lévis tower, dating from the 1930s, stands on some of the higher ground of the island and is visible from Montreal's waterfront.
+The old military fort houses the David M. Stewart Museum, and the Lévis tower, dating from the 1930s, stands on some of the higher ground of the island and is visible from Montreal's waterfront.
 There's also a small military graveyard.

 Despite all the installations and services in the park, Île Sainte-Hélène still has some pleasantly idyllic walks that are relatively uncrowded and unfrequented.
 From the higher points of the island, near the tower, there are some incomparable views of the city skyline.